 Naltrexone (Revia or Vivitrol) is a medication to treat opioid use disorder (OUD) and alcohol use disorder (AUD).

-Naltrexone is most effective as part of a comprehensive treatment plan, including counseling and other behavioral health therapies.
+Naltrexone is most effective as a comprehensive treatment plan, including counseling and other behavioral health therapies.
 Moreover, a successful recovery must provide patients with a whole-person approach.
 Naltrexone is recommended for patients older than 18 years of age.

 How Does Naltrexone Work and Is It Addictive?